 The illustrations in Section 4 exhibit the hidden beauty of weighted voting in committees.
-However, the - at least to us: artistically appealing - geometry and changes of colors as the relative voting weights $\bar{\mathbf{w}}$ or the score s that a voting rule $r^s$ attributes to the mid-ranked alternative are varied have substantive implications.
+However, the artistically appealing (at least to us) geometry and changing colors have substantive implications.
 They reveal structural properties of collective decision making in politics and economics.